addiscent/iplog-to-sql-table/README.md

     to use for examination of success/fail rates of IP log parsing and validation errors, without commtting records to the SQL database.
-If this fail-safe was not the default behavior, a user could unintentionally append records to the database, therby contaminating it with duplicate records.
+If this fail-safe was not the default behavior, a user could unintentionally append records to the database, thereby contaminating it with duplicate records.
 Forcing the user to specify the "insert" option prevents unintentional record insertion.